pingcap/docs-tidb-operator/en/scale-a-tidb-cluster.md

 If TiCDC is deployed in the cluster, you can horizontally scale out or scale in TiCDC by modifying the value of `spec.ticdc.replicas`.

-For example, running the following command can configure the `replicas` value of TiCDC to 3:
+For example, configure the `replicas` value of TiCDC to 3:

 {{< copyable "shell-regular" >}}